 Reducing visual clutter: Common spaces

 While each person can control their personal space, there’s still the clutter around those personal spaces to consider.
 On their blog Snacknation notes that “the appearance of clutter signals to your brain that there’s extra work to do.
 When your brain feels overwhelmed by all this (actual and perceived) work, it triggers a stress response.
-Organizing your workspace reduces the frequency of that stress response, and gives you a feeling of control.”
+Organizing your office reduces the frequency of that stress response, and gives you a feeling of control.”

 - A credenza or tray for documents